 What is care mapping?

-Care mapping is a process which guides and supports the ability of families and care professionals to work together to achieve the best possible health outcomes.
+Care mapping is a process that guides and supports the ability of families and care professionals to work together to achieve the best possible health outcomes.

 Care Mapping research

 Antonelli R and Lind C. “Care Mapping: An Innovative Tool and Process to Support Family-Centered, Comprehensive Care Coordination.”
 Poster session presented at the annual Primary Care Innovation Conference of the Harvard Medical School Primary Care Center, Boston, MA.
 October, 2012.

 For further information, please contact email@example.com.